Quantum algorithms and approximating polynomials for composed functions with shared inputs: Introduction

 \subsection{Application: New Circuit Lower Bounds}

 An important frontier problem in circuit complexity is to show that the well-known Inner Product function cannot be computed by \ACmodtwo circuits of polynomial size.
 Here, \ACmodtwo\ refers to \AC circuits augmented with a layer of parity gates at the bottom (i.e., closest to the inputs).
-Servedio and Viola \cite{servedio2012special} identified this open problem as a first step toward proving matrix rigidity lower bounds, itself a notorious open problem in complexity theory, and Akavia et al. \cite{akavia} connected the problem to the goal of constructing highly efficient pseudorandom generators.\footnote{Superpolynomial lower bounds are known for \ACmodtwo\ circuits computing the Majority function \cite{razborov} (in fact, even for AC$^0[2]$ circuits, which are AC$^0$ circuits augmented with parity gates at any layer).
-However, these techniques do not apply to the Inner Product function, which does have small AC$^0[2]$ circuits.} Unfortunately, the best known lower bounds against \ACmodtwo circuits computing Inner Product are quite weak.
+Servedio and Viola \cite{servedio2012special} identified this open problem as a first step toward proving matrix rigidity lower bounds, itself a notorious open problem in complexity theory, and Akavia et al. \cite{akavia} connected the problem to the goal of constructing highly efficient pseudorandom generators.\footnote{Superpolynomial lower bounds are known for \ACmodtwo\ circuits computing the Majority function \cite{razborov} (in fact, even for $\mathsf{AC}^0[2]$ circuits, which are \AC circuits augmented with parity gates at any layer).
+However, these techniques do not apply to the Inner Product function, which does have small $\mathsf{AC}^0[2]$ circuits.} Average-case versions of this question have also been posed, even just for DNFs with a layer of parity gates at the bottom \cite{cohen2016complexity, ezrarothblum}.
+Unfortunately, the best known lower bounds against \ACmodtwo circuits computing Inner Product are quite weak.
 The state of the art result \cite{CGJWX} for any constant depth $d>4$ is that Inner Product cannot be computed by any depth-$(d+1)$ \ACmodtwo circuit of size $O(n^{1+4^{-(d+1)}})$.
 We show that \Cref{thm:approxdegLC} implies an improved (if still unsatisfying) lower bound of $\tOmega(n^{1/(1- 2^{-d})}) = n^{1+2^{-d} + \Omega(1)}$.
 More significantly, unlike prior work our lower bound holds even against circuits that compute the Inner Product function on slightly more than half of all inputs.
 Below, when we refer to the depth of an \ACmodtwo\ circuit, we count the layer of parity gates toward the depth.
 For example, we consider a DNF of parities to have depth 3.

 \begin{restatable}{theorem}{apptheorem} For any constant integer $d \geq 4$, any depth-$(d+1)$ \ACmodtwo circuit computing the Inner Product function on $n$ bits on greater than a $1/2 + n^{-\log n}$ fraction of inputs has size $\tOmega\bigl(n^{1/(1- 2^{-d})}\bigr) = n^{1+ 2^{-d} + \Omega(1)}$. \end{restatable}